-My thirst for learning led me to enrol in the MA of Service Design at the Royal College of Art, which is giving me the cutting edge skills to be active in the new generation of Service Designers.
+My thirst for learning led me to enrol in the MA of Service Design at the Royal College of Art (2018-2020), which has given me the cutting edge skills to be active in the new generation of Service Designers.
 This new perspective, along with my work experience and background in Environmental and Urban Economy, enables me to combine the rational with the creative attitude and skills.

 I am passionate about contemporary dance and performing arts which allows me to be a choreographer to make that change happen.